M-Elsayed9/Bank-Application/README.md

 # Bank-Application

--This is a simple, ongoing project that utilizes the use of OOP -So far, only certain features have been implemented
+-This is a simple, ongoing project that utilizes the use of OOP

+-So far, only certain features have been implemented

 TODO:

--allow the user to create different type of accounts -automate some more of the prgoram functionalties
+-allow the user to create different type of accounts

+-automate some more of the prgoram functionalties

 -add GUI

 -implement DSA for better preformance and search

 # Instructions for running the program:

 -The program can be run from the terminal or from the IDE

+-in the case of running the program from the terminal, the input/output file will be located inside the src directory.

+-(IMPORTANT) View the Script_session.txt file in the project's folder for a recorded terminal session on how to run the program from the terminal.

 -Download or clone the repository to your local machine.